 ... the financial burden was heavy and rather disturbing: I had given Pounds 10,000 of my Nobel Prize cheque for a little more than Pounds 11,000 to my third wife, and I was now paying alimony to her and to my second wife as well as paying for the education of my younger son.
-Added to this, there were heavy expenses in connection with my elder son's illness; and the income taxes which for many years he had neglected to pay now fell to me to pay.4 who had to resort to divorce.
+Added to this, there were heavy expenses in connection with my elder son's illness; and the income taxes which for many years he had neglected to pay now fell to me to pay.

+Such a law had been passed in order to ensure justice for women who had to resort to divorce.
 But when people began to realize that divorce inevitably led one into financial straits, the marriage bond began to be dispensed with altogether.
 Men and women simply started to live together without going through the formality of the marriage ceremony.
 Now more than fifty percent of the younger generation prefers to live in an unmarried state.